smflem/smflem.github.io/_posts/2019-12-15-private-equity-deadspin.md

 While this may earn a return for PE funds and their investors, this mechanism is not always an unalloyed good for society more broadly.
 Given the many flaws of extant capitalism, the spread of ‘better’ strategic thinking can in practice be harmful for a company, its stakeholders, or for society as a whole.
 As anti-monopoly advocate Matt Stoller put it, “PE firms serve as transmitters of information across businesses, sort of disease vectors for price gouging and legal arbitrage.”

 From a fund’s perspective as well, this can be a challenging thing to pull off consistently.
 Similar to the case for urgency, any new information or strategic direction must be unavailable to the company or other potential owners for the private equity firm to be uniquely useful.
-And again, since many funds have been working to do this for many years, most obvious sources of advantage have been eliminated.
+And again, since many funds have been working to do this for many years, most obvious sources of advantage have been competed away.
 The result is that continued success often requires deep specialization on the part of funds to navigate the required strategic tradeoffs.

 This is where Deadspin’s owners appear to have faltered.
 Great Hill Partners, the fund that acquired Deadspin along with a number of other media properties, and Jim Spanfeller, the executive brought in from Forbes.com to run Deadspin, appear to have believed that existing management was forgoing clear opportunities to improve profitability through increased ad load and increased focus on driving page views.
 They felt the road to increased profitability was obvious, if only there were “adults in the room” to guide management there.